 I cannot say enough about how Keri Grenier and helped me through the long and arduous path to a settlement with ICBC.
 She was knowledgeable, caring, truthful, understanding and was a pleasure to deal with.
 Her staff were equally impressive.
 I highly recommend Keri Grenier and her firm Murphy Battista.

 I understand the issues and anxieties people face when they have suffered an injury and have no idea what to do next.
 In my experience, it is helpful to start by providing practical information on the next steps of a case and to fully explain the litigation process so that a client does not feel like they are facing the unknown.
-My work for clients at this stage includes an objective assessment of their individual legal situation and how the courts will evaluate fair and reasonable compensation as it relates to the specific facts of their case.
+My work for clients at this stage includes an objective assessment of their legal situation and how the courts will evaluate liability and fair and reasonable compensation as it relates to the specific facts of their case.